-Most second-time moms will agree that a baby swing is an essential piece of baby equipment that helps free your hands and soothe the baby.
-The best baby swing will depend on which features you need in a swing for your family.
+Most second-time moms will agree that a baby swing is an essential piece of baby equipment that helps free your hands and soothe the baby, but did you know it can really help with reflux too?

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)